Common Auto Insurance Myths and Misconceptions

-Myth: Personal insurance covers me while I'm operating my own vehicle for business purposes.
+A personal auto insurance policy always covers me while I'm operating my own auto for business purposes.

-Truth: Your personal coverage is designed to provide coverage while you are driving for leisure, personal reasons, or when you are commuting to and from work.
-If you regularly operate your vehicle for job-related reasons, such as to haul supplies or meet with clients, you may need separate commercial auto insurance.
+False: Your personal coverage is designed to provide coverage while you are driving for leisure, personal reasons, or when you are commuting to and from work.
+If you regularly operate your vehicle for job-related reasons, (hauling supplies, meeting with clients, etc…) then you may need separate commercial auto insurance.

-Truth: Although your insurer does not care how much money is in the bank, you may be evaluated for coverage based on your history of managing your finances.
-Insurers have found that low credit scores are associated with a higher risk of claims and a higher average claim value.
-For the best rates, keep close watch on your credit score.
+False: Although your insurer does not care how much money is in the bank, your coverage premium could be based on your history of managing your finances.
+Some insurers have found that low credit scores are associated with a higher risk of claims and a higher average claim value.
+For the best rates, keep a close watch on your credit score.

-Truth: One of the most important things you can do is find out the types of events your insurance covers.
-“Full coverage" is a frequently used term, but is not an actual type of coverage.
-So while you may have liability, collision, and comprehensive protection, your policy may be lacking in other types of coverage, such as uninsured motorist protection or reimbursement for emergency roadside assistance or rental cars.
+False: One of the most important things you can do is find out the types of events your insurance covers.
+“Full coverage" is a frequently used term, but full coverage is not an actual type of coverage.
+So while you may have liability, collision, and comprehensive protection, your policy may be lacking in other types of coverage, such as uninsured motorist protection, reimbursement for emergency roadside assistance, or rental cars.

 Don’t fall for these myths!
 Some of these common auto insurance misconceptions hold many people back from getting the coverage they need.
 Never make assumptions about your auto insurance coverage without first contacting your agent.
-What you don't know — or what you assume — could cost you hundreds, if not thousands of dollars.
+What you don't know — or what you incorrectly assume — could end up costing you hundreds or thousands of dollars.
 Talk to one of our friendly agents at 1-800-INFINITY to ask any questions and verify any rumors you may have heard about insurance coverage.
 Give us a call today.
 1-800-INFINITY.